- Ocean Fishing

 - Life History Information for Selected California Marine Species

-A newsletter published three times per year by the Marine Region of the California Department of Fish and Wildlife for everyone interested in the management and conservation of California's living marine resources.
+Marine Management News is published by the Marine Region of the California Department of Fish and Wildlife and is for everyone interested in the management and conservation of California's living marine resources.

 - Measurement Methods for Finfish and Invertebrates